 - Log into MyChart to complete eCheck-in prior to arriving for your appointment.

-- Plan to bring your insurance card(s) to your appointment.
+- Plan to bring your insurance card(s) and an ID to your appointment.

 - Also, bring your work schedule/calendar with you, as you will schedule your second vaccination while at this appointment.

 - You will be at your appointment for about 30-45 minutes.
 Plan to wait at least 15 minutes on site after receiving your vaccine.